DiscontinuedUpdate: New Balance Fresh Foam Zante v4

 The very unique outsole of the New Balance Zante v3 is large mass of hexagons in varying sizes with a little variation.
 Pointed to the medial side, this helps with more stability and efficiency.
 The full contact outsole should provide a better platform for runners to run on.
 Most of the outsole is blown rubber for traction while a harder carbon rubber is located in the heel for durability.

 New Balance’s Fresh Foam gets slightly modified with new hexagon convex shapes.
 This new design gives a bit more firmness and responsiveness.
 As it spans the whole midsole, it creates a smoother heel to toe transition.
+This midsole is also present in the Zante v4 and other New Balance shoes.

 The sleek upper features an engineered mesh that provides flexibility and hold in the right areas.
 There are more open holes in the forefoot for increased breathability.
 New Balance added a midfoot saddle in the Fresh Foam Zante v3 to give more life and structure to the upper.
 It also has an inner sleeve, which helps create the glove-like feel.
 The ankle collar and tongue have good padding without overdoing it.
 There’s’ more than enough reflective details in the upper for low-visibility running.